fignupafya/FolderComparer/README.md

 # Folder Comparer

-This Python script allows you to compare the contents of two folders and identify differences between them.
+This Python script (`Folder Comparer.pyw`) allows you to compare the contents of two folders and identify differences between them.

 ## Features